-The Stoxx 50 is an index consists of blue-chip stocks which are some of the most stable and liquid companies in Europe.
+The Stoxx 50 is an index consisting of blue-chip stocks which are some of the most stable and liquid companies in Europe.
 Therefore the Stoxx 50 offers exposure to some of the best and most stable companies in Europe, which makes the Stoxx 50 a safe investment.

 With futures, you have inbuilt leverage, which means that you can profit greatly from even small moves in the market.